9 / 19 / 2025

 💡DATES TO REMEMBER

-• October 16-17 - Parent Teacher Conferences, no students
+• Monday-Tuesday, October 13th-14th - Parent Teacher Conferences

-• October 23 - Class Egypt Party (organized by parent volunteers)
+• Monday, October 20th - Egypt Party (organized by room parents)

-• November 21 - Field Trip at the Phoenix Zoo (we need 10 parent chaperones for each class)
+• November 25th - Field Trip at the Phoenix Zoo (We need 10 parent chaperones for each class.
+Sign up coming on October 20th.)

 💡REMINDERS: